Bowling Green community recovering one month after deadly tornadoes - NewsBreak

 Bowling Green community recovering one month after deadly tornadoes

-BOWLING GREEN, Ky (WKRN) — Community members are reflecting on one month since an EF-3 tornado tore through Bowling Green , killing 17 people.
+BOWLING GREEN, Ky (WKRN) — Community members are reflecting on one month since an EF-3 tornado tore through Bowling Green , Ky . killing 17 people.

 So, they took the food in their pantry and cooked it to help feed their neighbors.
 She posted about her efforts on Facebook and 40 people showed up that day to volunteer.